Skip Breadcrumb Links

 - A child whom you adopted outside Canada and you were a Canadian citizen or permanent resident living in Canada at the time the adoption took place, or a child whom you intend to adopt in Canada

-- Your brother or sister, nephew or niece, grandson or granddaughter, if he or she is an orphan, under 18 years of age and not married or in a common-law relationship
+- Your brother or sister, nephew or niece, grandson or granddaughter, if they are an orphan, under 18 years of age and they do not have a spouse, common-law partner, or conjugal partner.

-- Any other person with whom you have family relationship if you do not have a spouse, son, daughter, mother, father, brother, sister, grandfather, grandmother, uncle, aunt, niece or nephew who is a Canadian citizen, registered Indian or permanent resident or whom you may sponsor.
-If you believe you are in this situation, contact the Citizenship and Immigration Canada Call Centre.
+- Any other person with whom you have a family relationship if you do not have a spouse, common-law partner, conjugal partner, son, daughter, mother, father, brother, sister, grandfather, grandmother, uncle, aunt, niece or nephew who is a Canadian citizen, a registered Indian, a permanent resident or whom you may sponsor

 Who is a dependent child?

-Note: As of August 1, 2014, a dependent child must be under 19 years old (previously 22), according to Citizenship and Immigration Canada
+Note: As of August 1, 2014, a dependent child must be under 19 years old (previously 22), according to Immigration, Refugees and Citizenship Canada.

 For sponsorship purposes, a dependent child may be your own child or those of the person you are sponsoring.
-According to Citizenship and Immigration Canada, they must:
+According to Immigration, Refugees and Citizenship Canada, they must:

 - Be under the age of 19 and not a spouse or common-law partner; or